-Notwithstanding the foregoing, an investor that would otherwise become a Holder of Class 2M-2 Notes on the Closing Date may specify any permissible combination of proportionate interests in other related RCR Notes or Exchangeable Notes for receipt by such investor on the Closing Date, all without any requirement of the above-mentioned exchange procedures and fees.
+Notwithstanding the foregoing, an investor that would otherwise become a Holder of Class 1M-2 Notes on the Closing Date may specify, no later than 2:00 P.M.
+(New York City time) on the third Business Day prior to the Closing Date, any permissible combination of proportionate interests in other related RCR Notes or Exchangeable Notes for receipt by such investor on the Closing Date, all without any requirement of the above-mentioned exchange procedures and fees.